Bill McColl

-Early years
+Early life

-William McColl, Jr., known by the nickname "Bill," was born April 2, 1930 in San Diego, California.

-McColl attended Hoover High School in San Diego, where the quick 6′4″, 210-pound youth was a multi-sport athlete, starring in baseball, basketball, track and field, and football.
+William Frazer McColl Jr., MD, known by the nickname "Bill," was born April 2, 1930, in San Diego, California, namesake of a Canadian-born father, Dr. William Frazer McColl, Sr. (1895-1969) of Georgetown, Ontario, and American Esther Anna De Vries McColl (1903-1967) of Illinois.
+McColl attended Hoover High School in San Diego, where the quick 6′4″, 210-pound (193 cm; 95 kg) youth was a multi-sport athlete, starring in baseball, basketball, track and field, and football.
 McColl was regarded as one of Southern California's top prep athletes of 1948, excelling in particular at football, in which his speed allowed him to get to the edge successfully on sweep plays, while his accurate arm made him his team's second most dangerous passer on option plays.

 McColl was named as a first-team All-CIF football player for Southern California by the California Interscholastic Federation for 1947.
 In the spring of 1948 he repeated the honor, being named as an outfielder to the first-team All-CIF baseball squad.
 His commitment to Stanford University for the 1948–49 academic year was regarded as being a newsworthy event.

 College football career

-McColl enrolled at Stanford as a pre-medical student.
+McColl enrolled at Stanford University as a pre-medical student.
 Despite his academic schedule, he still helped to lead the Stanford junior varsity football team to an undefeated 5–0 record in 1948, including a 30–0 defeat of arch-rival Cal.
-United Press International described him as "one of the cleverest pass catchers to trod the soil this way in recent years".
+United Press International described him as "one of the cleverest pass catchers to trod [sic] the soil this way in recent years".

 In 1949 McColl played with the Stanford varsity for the first time.
-In his debut performance, finding the end zone on a 9-yard jump pass from Stanford Indians quarterback Gary Kerkorian in the third quarter while shining as a defensive star.
+In his debut performance, finding the end zone on a nine-yard jump pass from Stanford Indians quarterback Gary Kerkorian in the third quarter while shining as a defensive star.
 Stanford rolled up San Jose State 49–0 in the game, helping to set a new tone for Stanford Indians football during McColl's collegiate career.

 Playing both offense and defense in this era before free substitution, McColl began the 1950 season on defense as a defensive end, but was moved to the defensive tackle slot by head coach Marchie Schwartz in mid-October following the loss of two key players to knee injuries.
-The move proved successful and the 217-pounder was named as one of 11 members of the All-Pacific Coast football team by the International News Service, which reckoned him "one of the brightest sophomore ends to come along in a good many years."
+The move proved successful and the 217-pounder (98 kg) was named as one of 11 members of the All-Pacific Coast football team by the International News Service, which reckoned him "one of the brightest sophomore ends to come along in a good many years."
 McColl's play was of such high caliber on both sides of the ball that more than once during the 1949 season he very nearly played complete 60-minute games, despite his newness to the varsity squad.
 Stanford would finish the season in third place in the Pacific Coast Conference with a 7–3–1 record, hitting #12 in the penultimate Associated Press Top 20 poll.